without a trace!

 f3 Gold’s jenny gulch Exploration Project will leave no trace

 There is a lot of misinformation out there about F3 Gold’s Jenny Gulch exploration drilling proposal and we’ve heard from concerned Black Hills residents who want to better understand our proposed project.
-The simple truth is, our proposed plan of operations is for a small exploration project that will give us the valuable geological data we need while leaving no trace or environmental impact when the project is complete.
+The simple truth is, our proposed plan of operations is for a small exploration project that will give us the valuable geological data we need while following best practices that minimize any potential for impacts.

 A Compact Drill Program